833.200.0213

 Unlike Clover, which locks merchants into specific processing contracts (often with higher or opaque fees), KORONA POS offers payment processor flexibility.
 Retailers can shop around for the best transaction rates.

-Additionally, KORONA is widely praised for its high-quality, U.S.-based customer support, offering faster, more reliable help without the long wait times or inconsistent responses that some Clover users report.
+KORONA POS is praised for its high-quality, U.S.-based customer support, offering faster, more reliable help without the long wait times or inconsistent responses that some Clover users report.

 Beyond cost and service, KORONA stands out by catering to businesses with more complex operational needs.
 It provides robust tools for advanced inventory management, customizable loyalty programs, and features built for multi-location businesses, ticketing, and event sales.